woc-hack/hackathon-knoxville-2025/README.md

 The hackathon will be held in Knoxville, TN, USA, and online from May 12 to May 14, 2025.

+## Travel

+If needed, reasonable travel expenses (per NSF requirements) will be reimbursed.
+E.g., hotel can not exceed 150% CONUS rates for Knoxville (i.e., total amount charged including taxes/fees); economy airfare; up to one travel day before and after the hackathon.
+If you need help with hotel reservations for UTK rates, please contact
+- Contact email for Cumberland House would be utkreservations@gmail.com contact Tyler Canup
+- Contact email for Crown Plaza would be JJulius@crownknow.com contact Jamie Julius Funds are limited, please let me know if you will need reimbursement and an approximate amount as the budget for this event is limited.

 ## Potential Projects
 - [Improve Deverloper Aliasing](https://github.com/woc-hack/fingerprinting)
 - [Impact of LLMs on productivity](https://github.com/woc-hack/llmprod)
 - [Other topics](https://github.com/woc-hack/)

+If I have not heard from you, please suggest two project ideas of interest to you, so that we can prepare better and form teams in advance, please email them to audris@utk.edu.

 ## Useful links
 - [Hackathon Discord server](TBD)